dentarg/auth0-blog/_posts/2016-02-18-ionic-2-authentication-how-to-secure-your-mobile-app-with-jwt.markdown

 ## Bootstrapping the Application

 All of the action starts with the root component which is found in `app/app.module.ts`.
-Ionic apps are bootstrapped a bit differently than a regular Angular 2 application.
-With Ionic, we have to instruct our Angular 2 application to `bootstrap` with `IonicApp` class.
+Ionic apps are bootstrapped a bit differently than regular Angular applications.
+With Ionic, we have to instruct our Angular application to `bootstrap` with `IonicApp` class.
 Fortunately, this is automatically configured to us by the `ionic start` command that we've issued before.

-Since we'll be making authenticated HTTP requests, we'll need to use the [angular2-jwt](https://github.com/auth0/angular2-jwt) library.
+We'll use the [angular2-jwt](https://github.com/auth0/angular2-jwt) library to decode `idTokens`.
 Install it by through the following command:

 ```bash
 npm install --save angular2-jwt